Table Of Contents

 It can look like new for over a decade, require very little maintenance and dramatically increases the strength of any tiled installation.
 When used in a shower, it can greatly reduce the amount of mildew, mold and other hassles usually associated with grout in wet areas.

 It is truly an outstanding product and provides the greatest amount of peace-of-mind and satisfaction when installed correctly.
+It’s available in a wide range of color types and even glitter can be mixed in.

 So if it’s so great, why isn’t everyone using it?